ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 ## 5. Conclusion
 This investigation traced a realistic cloud misconfiguration incident from initial IAM activity to S3 exposure and endpoint anomalies using Splunk and the BOTSv3 dataset.
 It showed how IAM usage patterns, risky changes such as Bud’s public S3 ACL on frothlywebcode, the upload of OPEN_BUCKET_PLEASE_FIX.txt, and outlier hosts like BSTOLL-L.froth.ly collectively provide the context needed for scoping impact, attributing actions and prioritizing response.

-The necessity of ongoing monitoring of MFA status, S3 ACL modifications, and object uploads supported by baseline-driven detection across endpoints and identities in Splunk are important lessons for the SOC [11].
+The SOC takeaways are to treat non-MFA API activity as high signal for identity compromise, alert immediately on public S3 ACL changes and object uploads during exposure windows, and use endpoint baselining to flag non-standard builds for rapid triage [11].
 Strategically, this means adding proactive threat hunting over CloudTrail and host telemetry, enhancing correlation searches using fields like userIdentity.sessionContext.attributes.mfaAuthenticated, and strengthening cloud guardrails for automated prevention of public buckets.
 Together, these improvements would shorten detection and response times and enhance the SOC’s resilience.

 ## 6. References
 [1] 	V. M, B. F, F. I and P. G, "Security operations center: A systematic study and open challenges," IEEE, vol. VIII, pp. 227756-227779, 2020.